gpoore/latexrestricted/README.md

   Live, these will be the paths to the TeX Live `bin/` directory and the TeX Live `kpsewhich` executable.
 Otherwise, both are `None`.

-  TeX Live is detected via the `SELFAUTOLOC` environment variable.
-Because `SELFAUTOLOC` gives the location of TeX binaries, `texlive_bin` and `texlive_kpsewhich` will be correct even on systems with multiple TeX Live or other TeX installations.
+  TeX Live is detected by the absence of a `TEXSYSTEM` environment variable, or by this variable having a value other than `miktex`.
+Under non-Windows operating systems, the `SELFAUTOLOC` environment variable set by `kpathsea` is used to locate the TeX Live binary directory, so it will be correct even on systems with multiple TeX Live installations.
+Under Windows, shell escape executables are often launched with TeX Live's executable wrapper `runscript.exe`, which overwrites `SELFAUTOLOC` with the location of the wrapper.
+In this case, the TeX Live binary directory is located by using Python's `shutil.which()` to search `PATH` for a `tlmgr` executable with accompanying `kpsewhich`.
+On systems with multiple TeX Live installations, this will give the first TeX Live installation on `PATH`, which is not guaranteed to be correct unless the user ensures that the correct installation has precedence on `PATH`.

 * `miktex_bin: str | None`, `miktex_initexmf: str | None`, and
   `miktex_kpsewhich: str | None`:  If an executable using `latexrestricted`